-- Mann Ki Baat: PM Modi urges people to shun plastics, plant trees
+- Mann Ki Baat: PM Narendra Modi advises students to ‘enjoy life, stay calm’

 “This day, this time, last year…1st #MannKiBaat programme was held, marking the start of a special journey.
 “I thank you for enriching every #MannKiBaat episode with your thoughts, inputs & anecdotes.
 They add life to the programme,” Modi tweeted.

 Radio was chosen as the medium for the programme with an aim to reach out to the general masses in every nook and corner of the country.
 It was the first such initiative by any Prime Minister.

 The AIR in a statement said that special programme to mark one year of ‘Mann ki Baat’ will be aired on October 5

 The hour long show will be relayed by all capital AIR stations, all multi-channel stations, all FM Gold and FM Rainbow channels, Local Stations and will be available on internet and through AIR’s mobile app, it added.